Dedicated to protecting and serving with professionalism,

 pride, and performance excellence.

-Volunteer Application Form
+Volunteer Firefighter Application

-Our department is comprised of 30 members who are paid for each call to which they are able to respond.
+The department is comprised of 30 members who are paid for each call to which they are able to respond.
 Members of the department are required to attend training sessions twice a month.
-In addition, a department business meeting is held during the first Tuesday night of each month.
-Individuals interested in becoming a member of this organization should contact City Hall.
-Members are hired after a lengthy interview process involving interviews, physical agility tests and a thorough physical examination by the local occupational medicine clinic at Borgess-Pipp Health Center.
+The Otsego Fire Department is always accepting applications.
+Individuals interested in joining the department may contact City Hall or download and complete the application here or at the top of this page.
+Completed applications should be submitted to Otsego City Hall.
+Experience is not required, and if hired, training is provided.
+New personnel are hired after a lengthy process involving interviews, background checks, physical agility tests, and a thorough physical examination by an occupational medicine clinic at Allegan General Hospital.

 The Otsego Fire Department and Rescue participates in numerous charitable activities throughout the year.
 We participate is safety days, raise donated funds to purchase additional equipment, and annually hold a Halloween candy check at the Fire Station.
 Tours of the Fire Station and fire safety programs are provided to children and school groups.
 Most anyone who has attended Otsego Public Schools remembers the fire safety program in October during Fire Prevention Month.
 Each year this program is provided to hundreds of school and pre-school children to help educate them about the dangers of fire.
 If you are interested in scheduling one of these programs, please call 269-694-4390.